wighawag/ora/readme.md

 #### .prefixText

 Change the text before the spinner.
-No prefix text will be displayed if set to empty string.
+No prefix text will be displayed if set to an empty string.

 #### .color